-2. Treasury Management Policy Statement 2017/18

-- 2.1 The Code on Treasury Management published by CIPFA has been produced to satisfy a number of key purposes for treasury management including: - to assist in the development and maintenance of firm foundations and clear objectives; - to emphasis the overriding importance of effective risk management as the foundation; - to encourage the pursuit of value for money; - to help facilitate the standardisation and codification of policies and practices. - 2.2 The treasury management policy statement and practices set out in appendices I and 2 to this report comply with the requirements of the Code.
+- 2.1 There are no direct policy implications within this report. - 3.
+Issues for consideration - Treasury Management Policy Statement 2018/19 - 3.1 The Code on Treasury Management published by CIPFA has been produced to satisfy a number of key purposes for treasury management including: - to assist in the development and maintenance of firm foundations and clear objectives; - to emphasise the overriding importance of effective risk management as the foundation; - to encourage the pursuit of value for money; - to help facilitate the standardisation and codification of policies and practices. - 3.2 The Treasury Management Policy Statement and practices set out in appendices I and 2 to this report comply with the requirements of the Code.
 All monies will be invested by the Authority's treasury team and investment income will be reported as part of quarterly monitoring.

-3. Economic Background
+Economic Background